Do I need to open a bank account in Finland?

 The Foundation will deposit the travel and residence permit allowance to each grantee after the grantee has completed all the required pre-departure paperwork.

 Please use the forms found here to submit your bank account information to the Foundation.

 Additional Income during the Fulbright Grant Period

-The grantee is required to notify the Fulbright Finland Foundation, if they are offered an honorarium, lecture fee or other salaries during the grant period.
+The grantee is required to notify the Foundation if they are offered an honorarium, lecture fee, or other salaries during the grant period.
 Student grantees may not undertake remunerative employment during the grant period without prior written approval by the Commission.
 Grantees are reminded that Finnish legislation on taxes and work permits regulates accepting payments while in Finland.

 The grantee will not be entitled to any maintenance allowance until they take up the assignment in Finland.
 The initial maintenance payment will be made shortly after the grantee’s arrival in Finland to take up the project.

 If for any reason the grantee, during the term of this grant, ceases to carry out their project or activity, the maintenance allowance and other grant benefits may be suspended until the grantee resumes their project or activity.